May Sweet: Becoming May Sweet

 Soon after her first stage appearance in 1970, Mi Swe was offered a chance to record a duet song with Nwe Yin Win, another family friend, in Nwe Yin Win's upcoming album.
 Right before the release of the album, Myint Myint Khin chose a stage name for her daughter.
 The name was May Sweet, the result of Burmese wordplay (called Zagalein) of the name Mi Swe (/my/) to May Sweet (/my/).
 (Zagalein is similar to vesre in Argentine Spanish, or verlan in French, reversing the sounds of a word or words to produce a slang or colloquial name.)

 At 14, May Sweet's career began in earnest.
 She released her first album with Zaw One, one of the leading men of Burmese cinema at that time.
 Her follow-up album was with her mother, covering many of her mother's hits from the 1950s.
 Trained in classical Burmese music, May Sweet with the help of noted musician Maung Kyemon turned to old Burmese songs from the pre-war era (1930s) by the great May Shin, and updated them with modern Western music and arrangements.
 Her covers proved immensely popular, and she became a household name at 17.

 Film

 At 17, riding her popularity as a singer, May Sweet entered into a film career, getting the lead role in her first film.
-She made numerous films opposite the top leading men of the day such as Kyaw Thu, Yan Aung, Zin Wine, Pyay Nyein, and Ye Aung.
+She made numerous films opposite the top leading men of the day such as Kyaw Thu, Soe Thu, Yan Aung, Zin Wine, Pyay Nyein, and Ye Aung.
 She never achieved anywhere near her mother's popularity or success in films, and stopped making films when she was about 30.

 Television career

-She was involved as a Judge in Myanmar Idol Season 1 (2015–2016) and Season 2 (2016–2017).
+She was involved as a judge in Myanmar Idol Season 1 (2015–2016) and Season 2 (2016–2017).